juanjq/VQS_simulation/README.md

-# VQS_simulation
+# VQS simulations
-Simulation in python of VQS methods
+Simulation in python of VQS methods.
+We will introduce the different functions implemented for our calculus.

+# DG algorithm
+Implementation of *descent gradient* algorithm